 Fraud alerts can be a real downer when you are on vacation.
-Make sure you let your credit card company know you’re traveling so that your card isn’t flagged when it’s used in Europe.
-While not everyone accepts credit card, it’s good to have just in case.
+Please make sure you let your credit card company know you’re traveling so that your card isn’t flagged when it’s used in Europe.
+While not everyone accepts credit cards, it’s good to have one just in case.
 Staying on a budget as an American exploring Europe is no easy task.

 Some hotels, especially older ones (for instance, in Paris), don’t have elevators, so pack light enough that you can carry your luggage where you need to go.
 This also helps when using public transportation and trains.
 Besides, you are probably going to buy things along the way – plan ahead.

 THERE IS A LOT OF FREE WIFI…BUT NOT ALWAYS